Manipal-Hackathon/Guidelines-and-Rules/README.md

 # Welcome to Manipal Hackathon 2.0 - Round 2

-#### Greetings from Team Manipal Hackathon!
-Round 2 will take place here on Github, please refer to the points below for more information.
+#### Round 2 will take place here on Github, please refer to the points below for more information.

 ## Guidelines and Rules: